 You’ll probably end up here anyway because of the holy and historical sites, but you should know that this area holds much more than that.
 There are four quarters to the old city, each with its own gems.
 Go to the Arab market, sit at Zalatimo’s Cafe (it’s been there for more than 200 years now).
 We also recommend going to the Austrian Hospice in the Muslim quarter and finding Viennese coffee.
 This area is gorgeous and filled with interesting buildings to tour in.

 The German Colony

 If Nachlaot is Jerusalem’s Florentine street, then The German Colony is the local equivalent to Tel Aviv’s Neve Tzedek.
 Almost 200 years ago, a group of Lutheran templars made this place their home.
-Now it’s all out of Templars, and full of coffee shops, galleries, restaurants and homes you can only dream of.
-It looks a bit like the white neighborhoods in Greece, but with a lot of what makes Jerusalem special (and a lot of great food).
+Now it’s all out of Templars and full of coffee shops, galleries, restaurants, and homes you can only dream of.
+It looks a bit like the white neighborhoods in Greece, but with a lot of what makes Jerusalem special (and much great food).
 This is a wonderful place to spend the morning or afternoon.
-The heart of the colony is Emek Refaim street, it’s filled with people, great places to chill and it’s mostly beautiful.
+The heart of the colony is Emek Refaim street; it’s filled with people, great places to chill, and it’s most beautiful.

-This is also a great place to find great, local art.
-The neighborhood is filled with galleries, and houses many up and coming artists (thanks to the nearby art school).
+This is also a great place to find great local art.
+The neighborhood is filled with galleries and houses many up and coming artists (thanks to the nearby art school).
 We recommend you take a guided tour to truly get to know the area and the secrets it holds (it’s quite controversial).
 If you’re in the area, go to the Museum of Underground Prisoners – it’s interesting and lights Jerusalem in a whole new light.
-Also, you should check out The Museum on the Seam, which touched the many tensions present in Jerusalem and Israel through local art.
+You should also check out The Museum on the Seam, which touched the many tensions present in Jerusalem and Israel through local art.